 For the years ended December 31, 2017 and 2018, all directors, other than the Chairman of the Board, the Lead Director and the CEO, received an annual fee of US\$50,000.
-The Chairman of the Board received an annual fee of US\$100,000 and the Lead Director received an annual fee of US\$75,000.
-The directors, other than the CEO, who were appointed in connection with the Spin-Off in 2017 were also granted 25,000 stock options under the Stock Option Plan, described below.
-As of January 1, 2019, the annual fees are US\$130,000 for the Chairman of the Board, US\$105,000 for the Lead Director and US\$80,000 for all other directors, other than the CEO.
+For the years ended December 31, 2017 and 2018, the Chairman of the Board received an annual fee of US\$100,000 and the Lead Director received an annual fee of US\$75,000.
+The directors, other than the CEO, who were appointed in connection with the Spin-Off in 2017 were also granted 25,000 stock options under the Stock Option Plan.
+As of January 1, 2019, the annual fees were US\$130,000 for the Chairman of the Board, US\$105,000 for the Lead Director and US\$80,000 for all other directors, other than the CEO.

-In addition, Chairs of the Audit Committee (the "Audit Committee") and the Compensation Committee receive annual fees of US\$20,000 and members of the Audit Committee and the Compensation Committee receive annual fees of US\$10,000 per committee.
-Chairs of the Nominating and Corporate Governance Committee (the "N&CG Committee") and the Reserves and Health Safety and Environment Committee (the "Reserves and HSE Committee") of the Corporation receive annual fees of US\$10,000 and members of the N&CG Committee and the Reserves and HSE Committee receive annual fees of US\$5,000.
+In addition, the Chairs of the Audit Committee (the "Audit Committee") and the Compensation Committee receive annual fees of US\$20,000 and members of the Audit Committee and the Compensation Committee receive annual fees of US\$10,000 per committee.
+The Chairs of the Nominating and Corporate Governance Committee (the "N&CG Committee") and the Reserves and Health Safety and Environment Committee (the "Reserves and HSE Committee") of the Corporation receive annual fees of US\$10,000 and members of the N&CG Committee and the Reserves and HSE Committee receive annual fees of US\$5,000.
 There are no meeting fees.